 - your use of our websites (including our associated sites) and online services (including our mobile apps).

 3. Information collection

-We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information or service providers, publicly available records and the third parties described in the ‘Disclosure of your information’ below.
+We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information or service providers, publicly available records and the third parties described in section 5: ‘Disclosure of your information’ below.

 We may collect current and historical personal information including your name, contact details, identification, organisation, employment, positions held and enquiry/complaint details.
 We may also collect personal information about your other dealings with us and our clients, including any contact we have with you in person, by telephone, email or online.

 When you use our online services, we may collect the following:

 - information you provide by completing subscription, registration and application forms (including when you submit material or request further services);

 - information you provide to us if you contact us, for example to report a problem with our online services or raise a query or comment; and

 - details of visits made to our online services such as the volume of traffic received, logs (including, the internet protocol (IP) address and location of the device connecting to the online services and other identifiers about the device and the nature of the visit) and the resources accessed.